 Workplaces and schools can complete against each other for the coveted Travel Wise awards.
-The scores are calculated based on the total number of trips recorded, rather than the trip distance, as we do not want to favour longer commutes.
-Winners receive a plaque, an invitation to the Community Shifting Gears Wrap-Up Celebration and Awards Ceremony in June, and special recognition on Community Shifting Gears social media.
+The scores are calculated based on the total number of participants and trips recorded, rather than the trip distance, as we do not want to favour longer commutes.
+Winners receive a certificate, an invitation to the Shifting Gears Wrap-Up Celebration and Awards Ceremony in June, and special recognition on Shifting Gears social media.
 The Travel Wise awards are distributed in the following categories:

 - Micro (1-10 employees)

 - Large (251+ employees)

 By logging trips, you may also qualify for some of our rewards and prizes.
 Prizes are awarded though a random draw from all qualified participants.
 No purchase is necessary.
 The contest is only open to individuals who live, work, or attend high school in the city of Peterborough, Ontario.